ntno/mkdocs-terminal/tests/examples/highlightjs/docs/index.md

 #### CSS files

-Terminal for MkDocs comes with built-in CSS styling for `hilight.js`.
-This means that you don't have to specify an external stylesheet for code hilighting when you use `highlight.js`.
-However if you prefer one of the community `hilight.js` [style options] you can specify it in the `extra_css` attribute in `mkdocs.yml`:
+Terminal for MkDocs comes with built-in CSS styling for Highlight.js.
+This means that you don't have to specify an external stylesheet for code hilighting when you use Highlight.js.

+If you prefer one of the community Highlight.js [style options] you can specify it in the `extra_css` attribute in `mkdocs.yml`:

 ```yaml
 extra_css: